GLFB’s Special Projects Fund

 Action for Blind People to support their work in gaining employment for blind people through ICT training and employment preparation leading to their social inclusion and economic independence.

-Association of Blind Asians for the co-ordination of services to the Asian Community that has enabled them to launch many much needed services.
+Association of Blind Asians for the co-ordination of services to the Asian Community in some of the most socially and economically marginalised areas of London.

-Action Trust for the Blind for the purchase of a new Global Positioning System called a Victor Trekker, which is specially designed for visually impaired people and uses GPS to help the user pinpoint where they are and guide them to specific locations, so greatly increasing their independence.
+Action Trust for the Blind for the purchase of a new GPS called a Victor Trekker, which is specially designed for visually impaired people and uses GPS to help the user pinpoint where they are and guide them to specific locations, so greatly increasing their independence.

 Middlesex Football Association towards their Blind Football Team training programme.